ezra-obiwale/dbScribe/README.md

 INSTALLATION
 ============

-There two ways to install DBScribe.
+There two ways to install dbScribe.

 1. COMPOSER (Recommended)
    "require": {